Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

-For fair comparison, we use the entity and relation embeddings pretrained by TransE~\citep{TransE} on both datasets, released by GMatching~\citep{Gmatching}, for the initialization of HiRe.
-Following the literature, the embedding dimension is set to $100$ and $50$ for NELL-One and Wiki-One, respectively.
-On both datasets, we set the number of SAB to $1$ and each SAB contains $1$ self-attention head.
-We apply drop path to avoid overfitting with a drop rate set to $0.2$.
-The maximum number of neighbors of one given entity is set to 50, the same as prior works.
-For all experiments except for the sensitivity test on the trade-off parameter $\lambda$ from Eq.~\ref{eq:loss}, $\lambda$ is set to $0.05$.
-The number of false contexts for each reference triplet is set to $1$.
-The margin $\gamma$ from Eq.~\ref{eq: marginloss} is set to $1$.
-We apply mini-batch gradient descent to train the network with a batch size of $1,024$ for both datasets.
-Adam optimizer is used with learning rate of $0.001$.
+For fair comparison, we use the entity and relation embeddings pretrained by TransE~\citep{TransE} on both datasets, released by GMatching~\citep{Gmatching}, for the initialization of our proposed HiRe.
+Following the literature, the embedding dimension is set to $100$ and $50$ for Nell-One and Wiki-One, respectively.
+On both datasets, we set the number of SAB to $1$ and each SAB contains one self-attention head.
+We apply drop path to avoid overfitting with a drop rate of $0.2$.
+The maximum number of neighbors for a given entity is set to 50, the same as in prior works.
+For all experiments except for the sensitivity test on the trade-off parameter $\lambda$ in Eq.~\ref{eq:loss}, $\lambda$ is set to $0.05$ and the number of false contexts for each reference triplet is set to $1$.
+The margin $\gamma$ in Eq.~\ref{eq: marginloss} is set to $1$.
+We apply mini-batch gradient descent to train the model with a batch size of $1,024$ for both datasets.
+Adam optimizer is used with a learning rate of $0.001$.
 We evaluate HiRe on validation set every $1,000$ steps and choose the best model within $30,000$ steps based on MRR.
 All models are implemented by PyTorch and trained on $1$ Tesla P100 GPU.